 Steph Starek represents clients in investigations by the United States Department of Justice and Securities and Exchange Commission.
 She has experience defending clients in government and criminal investigations involving allegations of fraud, insider trading, corruption, and other wrongdoing.

 Steph also represents clients in complex commercial litigation matters in state and federal courts, including multidistrict litigation.
-She has diverse experience in various aspects of pretrial and trial preparation, including e-discovery and document management, offensive and defensive discovery, motions practice, and legal research.
+She has diverse experience in various aspects of pretrial and trial preparation, including e-discovery and document management, offensive and defensive discovery, deposition preparation, motions practice, and legal research.

 - Case Western Reserve University (J.D. magna cum laude 2018; Order of the Coif; Order of the Barristers; 2017 Dean Dunmore Moot Court Competition Winner; Executive Notes Editor, Case Western Reserve Law Review); Baldwin Wallace University (B.A. in Political Science in 2015)